Preamble

 No law shall prohibit academically and scientifically proven safe and effective medical care.

-No law shall directly influence the results of any particular election.
+No law shall dictate the results of any particular election.

-No law shall require private entities to aid the government in law enforcement or surveillance without a warrant or separate subpoena by the Congress.
+No law shall require states or private entities to aid the government in law enforcement or surveillance in the absence of a warrant.

 Article III: Executive